 In today’s polarized political environment, can we still talk across our differences?

 New York University, the University of Pennsylvania, and PEN America are proud to co-sponsor an evening of dialogue for students from diverse backgrounds and political perspectives to engage in lively and intimate discussions of contemporary politics and the state of free speech on campus.
-The event will explore ways we can effectively debate, while also promoting how we might listen and learn from those with which we disagree.
-Students from any college or university are welcome.
+The event explored ways we can effectively debate, while also promoting how we might listen and learn from those with which we disagree.

 Research and Reports